-We have found that the probability that a one-line change would introduce at least one error is nearly 4 percent.
-This conclusion can be extended to other software systems since our analysis was based on data from an embedded real time and highly reliable system that was developed using a common programming language and development platform and hence is sufficiently representative of a large class of software systems.
-Interestingly, the result is very surprising considering that the motivation for the research claimed that - "oneline changes are erroneous 50 percent of the time".
-This large deviation may be attributed to the structured programming procedure involving code inspections and walkthroughs that was practiced for the development of the project under study.
+We have found that the probability that a one-line change would introduce at least one error is less than 4 percent.
+This result supports the typical risk strategy for one line changes and puts a bound on our search for catastrophic changes.
+Interestingly, this result is very surprising considering that the intial claim: "one-line changes are erroneous 50 percent of the time".
+This large deviation may be attributed to the structured programming practices and development and evolution processes involving code inspections and walkthroughs that were practiced for the development of the project under study.
 Earlier research [9] shows that without proper code inspection procedures in place, there is a very high possibility that one-line changes could result in error.

-We have also provided some insights that can be very useful for better understanding the software development process.
-As we conclude, we list some of the more interesting observations that we made during our analysis:
+We have also provided key insights that can be very useful for better understanding the software development and evolution process.
+In summary, some of the more interesting observations that we made during our analysis include:

 - Nearly 95 percent of all files in the software project were maintained at one time or another.
-If the common header and constants files are excluded from the project scope, we can conclude that nearly 100 percent of files were modified at some point of time after the initial release of the software product. - Nearly 40 percent of the changes that were made to fix bugs introduced one or more other bugs in the software - Most of the changes made involve changing less than 10 lines of code.
-95 percent of changes change less than 50 lines of code.
+If the common header and constants files are excluded from the project scope, we can conclude that nearly 100 percent of files were modified at some point of time after the initial release of the software product. - Nearly 40 percent of the changes that were made to fix bugs introduced one or more other bugs in the software. - Roughly 50 percent of the changes involve changing less than 10 lines of code.
+95 percent of changes change less than 50 lines of code. - Nearly 10% of all the changes made were one line changes.